 took the reins of the project, the procedure set out at the beginning was

 reconsidered.
-The artist dedicated the last 15 years of his life to this impeccable
+The artist dedicated 40 years of his life to this impeccable

 work.
 In 2005, UNESCO included it as a World Heritage Site.